-Nereyda founded the EdCareers team in 2012.
+Nereyda founded the Stanford EdCareers team in 2012.
 She is an innovative, education entrepreneur who enjoys building organizations and units that help individuals realize their full potential, especially those committed to high-quality, accessible learning.
-As Executive Director of EdCareers, Nereyda leads the team's strategic thinking in the areas of career education and professional development.
-She works collaboratively with colleagues on and off campus to help GSE students, alumni and affiliated educators have thriving and impactful education careers.
-Prior to EdCareers, Nereyda directed the POLS and MA/MBA programs, worked in MBA admissions, and participated in K-12 social enterprises.
+In her role, Nereyda leads the team's strategic thinking in the areas of career education and professional development to help GSE students, alumni, and affiliates impact the education field.
+Previously, Nereyda directed the POLS and MA/MBA programs, recruited for MBA Admissions, and worked in K-12 social enterprises.
 She received her MPP from the Harvard Kennedy School and her BA from Stanford with Honors in Education.
-Nereyda enjoys building bridges across organizations, industries and sectors and traces this love back to when she was a four-year old translator on cross country U.S. trips for her Spanish-speaking grandparents.
+Nereyda enjoys building bridges across organizations, industries, and sectors.

 Emi joined the EdCareers team after ten years with the Policy, Organization,and Leadership Studies (POLS) & MA/MBA Master’s programs.
 As the Director of Career Education and Professional Networks she cultivates the exchange of ideas and opportunities between GSE students, alumni, faculty and the fields of education and learning.
 Emi received her JD from Vanderbilt School of Law, her MA in Administration and Policy Analysis from Stanford GSE, and her BA with distinction, from the University of North Carolina, Chapel Hill.
 She began her career as a civil rights attorney, and has worked in MBA admissions and education policy and research.
 Emi leads EDUC 215, Education Internship Workshop which provides graduate students with an opportunity to link their academic learning to real world experience through reflective activities and conversations.